 Mini-Pupillage

-Drystone Chambers is proud to offer mini-pupillages and considers the experience to be a highly valuable means of educating students on the realities of life at the criminal bar.
+Drystone Chambers is proud to offer mini‑pupillages and regards them as an invaluable way of introducing students to the realities of practice at the criminal Bar.

-It can also be extremely valuable to meet at an early stage in their careers, individuals who have the potential to play a significant role in the future development of the bar and indeed Drystone Chambers.
+It is also extremely valuable to meet, at an early stage in their careers, individuals who have the potential to play a significant role in the future development of the Bar and of Drystone Chambers itself.

-Mini-pupils will have the opportunity to meet Members of Chambers and our Pupils and to observe a range of criminal work in the Crown Court and Magistrates Court.
+Mini‑pupils will have the opportunity to meet Members of Chambers and observe a variety of criminal work, primarily in the Crown Court.

 Application Process

-Applications will only be accepted if they are made using Chambers’ application form.
-Chambers does not accept applications via CV or covering letter.
-Only the information provided on the application form itself will be used for assessment, to ensure that all candidates are marked fairly and consistently.
+Applications will only be accepted if they are made on Chambers’ current application form (see above link).
+Chambers will not accept applications via CV or covering letter.
+Only the information provided in sections 3 and 4 of the form will be used for assessment by the applications assessment panel, to ensure that all candidates are marked fairly and consistently.
 It is not acceptable to submit an application form with only basic information that refers to an attached CV or other information.

 Due to the sensitive nature of our work applicants must be aged 18 or over.
 Applicants need to be undertaking, or have undertaken, a degree course, the GDL or BPC.
 We usually receive more applications than we are able to accommodate so priority will be given to those candidates who are undertaking, or have undertaken, a Law Degree or equivalent.